Sept 2024 - May 2025: Stage 3 of B.Ed. level 7

 Who is this for?

-Learners who enrol on the Bridging programme, starting in March 2022, followed by the final year of the B.Ed.
-Montessori Education can attain Level 7 professional status in just over 1 year of study.
-This programme will also add valuable knowledge and competencies in the Montessori method to your existing skill set.
+Learners who enrol on the Bridging Programme, starting in September 2023 and who successfully move forward to the final year of the B.Ed. in Montessori Education (level 7) can attain Level 7 professional status in just over 1 year of study.

 Why St Nicholas Montessori College?